JGoutin/airsd/readme.md

 It allows sharing files using your own cloud storage as the only backend.
 No web server or extra services are required, this also mean no maintenance and minimal costs.

-Airsd uses presigned/temporary URL features of cloud storage to give access to the privately stored file to the recipient.
+Airsd uses shareable URL features of cloud storage to give access to the privately stored file to the recipient.

 It also provides the following features: